openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 alleviating this problem and making the "run" scripts much more readable as a bonus.

-So far, solutions for shell scripts exist.
+So far, there are solutions for shell scripts.
 What about Python tasks?
 The same approach applies even though these tasks are more difficult.
 The process needs to figure out what variables a Python function accesses and what functions it calls.
 Again, the incremental build solution